microfossil/particle-classification-onnx/README.md

 ![RaCAM7](Pictures/RaCAM7.png "RaCAM7")

-RaCAM is a new, open-source, affordable, AI-assisted, Raspberry Pi-powered camera, with the first, built-in, and fully automated microscopy workflow (including automated image acquisition, processing and recognition) that can fit any microscope equipped with a C-mount (or CS-mount) camera thread.
+RaCAM is a new, open-source, affordable, AI-assisted, Raspberry Pi-powered camera, with the two first, built-in, and fully automated microscopy workflows that fits on any microscope equipped with a C-mount (or CS-mount) camera thread.
 This camera is equipped with an Raspberry Pi 5 and a high-resolution camera sensor (12.3 mp).
-Using a new open-source software (RaCAM user interface), written using the Python language, and freely downloadable too, the camera is capable of performing automated acquisition of field of view images, segmenting each visible object of interest, and identifying them using trained CNN onnx models in a few seconds as part of a whole automated workflow.
+It is capable of performing automated microscopy, including microfossils / microscopic objects recognition through two different workflows that might be more efficient and adapted to specific microscopic objects.
+These workflows rely on (1) image segmentation (RaCAM_IS software, including image acquisition, and automated processing and recognition), and (2) object detection (RaCAM_OD software including image acquisition and automated still image / live stream object detection using YOLO models), respectively.

 The "RaCAM: A Recognition-assisted Camera for Automated Microscopy" manuscript is now <a href="https://egusphere.copernicus.org/preprints/2026/egusphere-2026-2075/">available as a preprint in Biogeosciences</a>!